p3achyjr/p3achygo-page/methods.md

 A nice effect of this is that we can use a higher per-sample reuse factor--whereas early versions of Minigo has a reuse factor of ~.6, Katago has a reuse factor of 4.
 In my case, my reuse factor is slightly over 4 with few issues with value overfitting.

+## Auxiliary Input Planes and Training Targets

+This is also pulled from Katago, and one that helps most reinforcement learning algorithms.
+Essentially, the more information you give your model, the quicker and more reliably it can learn.
+In distributional reinforcement learning, one theory for why learning value distributions helps with learning is that value distributions are a higher-fidelity representation of the value space, and serve as helpful auxiliary targets for the model to learn.

+Specifically, the auxiliary targets I include are: next opponent move, board ownership, score, and calculated online q-values at lookahead 6, 16, and 50 moves.
+For auxiliary input planes, I just include planes for groups with 1, 2, and 3 liberties.
+Including these input planes seems to help the model learn ladders.

+All the credit for this should go to dwu, the author of Katago.

 ## Go Exploit Buffer

 This is the core idea in [Targeted Search Control in AlphaZero for Effective Policy Improvement](https://arxiv.org/pdf/2302.12359.pdf).

 The idea is to keep a buffer of previously-visited positions, and start games from these positions with some probability.
 Doing so changes the distribution of states visited, and increases the number of unique states visited throughout self-play.

+I haven't measured whether this improves training, but it felt straightforward enough that I felt there was no reason not to add it :)